Evan-Bertis-Sample/Evan-Bertis-Sample/README.md

 ## 🚧 Current Projects 🚧

+Currently, I am working as QA Lead and game developer at [Overture Games](https://www.overture.games/).
+We are preparing to release the indie studio's first commerical release, Intervallic, a game that makes learning instruments fun!

-Right now, I'm working on a tool called Dianode, a tool that promises writers the ability to easily write interactive narratives with characters that are knowledgable of their surroundings.
+Outside of Overture, I'm working on a tool called Dianode, a tool that promises writers the ability to easily write interactive narratives with characters that are knowledgable of their surroundings.
 Dianode is being developed in C++, and currently boasts an easy-to-use API that can be used in most programming languages, and a node-based GUI.
 Check it out!
-* [Dianode Editor](https://github.com/Evan-Bertis-Sample/Dianode-Editor): The node-based editor built using Dear Imgui, SDL2, and other related technologies.
+* [Dianode Editor](https://github.com/Evan-Bertis-Sample/Dianode-Editor): The node-based editor built using Dear Imgui, SDL2, OpenGL, and other related technologies.
 * [Dialogue Driver](https://github.com/Evan-Bertis-Sample/Dialogue-Driver): The open-source libary that powers Dianode.